 Racism is about contributing to or looking the other way in the face of acts or systems that marginalize people of color.
 Racism is a systemic issue.
 So, if you are complicit in policies and systems that are oppressive to people of color, you are contributing to racism in this country.
 If you look the other way or deny that these systems exist, you are part of the problem.

-The truth is that you can subconsciously hold ideologies of white supremacy even if you have black friends.
+Just as a man can be married to a woman and still hold sexist beliefs, you can subconsciously hold ideologies of white supremacy even if you have Black friends.

 You can know in your heart that you don’t hate anyone but still contribute to their oppression.

 You can love Black culture, music, and slang while benefitting from systems that are designed to elevate you above Black people in social status.

 The worst thing you can do is take a knee-jerk reaction to any mention of racism and assume it doesn’t apply to you.
 We all have a lot to learn and examine in that area.
 No white person, including myself, is exempt.
 We ALL need to do the work in uncovering and rooting out bias and internalized anti-Blackness.